AmirRezaEskandarani/emotion-detection/README.md

 ## Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Ms.Arshiya, Ms.Noori, Mr.Eskandarani, and Mr. Jafari for their help and support during this project
+I would like to thank Ms.Arshiya, Ms.Noori, Mr.Mohajeri, and Mr.Jafari for their help and support during this project

-I would like to thank...

 ## License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.